 Whether you are searching for wines you know, or wines to discover; whether you're buying a special bottle for an anniversary, a case to thank friends, or a mountain of wine for a wedding; whether you buy once a year or twice a month, or only ever come to events: we want you in our Alpine tribe.

 We're here if you need help or advice.
 Behind the forms, the email, or the phone number, there's only a small number of people.
 A tiny team with a rather uncompromising focus on quality, personality and craftsmanship.
-Joëlle, Robb and Ben in Idle, West Yorkshire, Sarah pitching in on administration from Kent, Johanna in Switzerland on social media and local tastings, Flo and Michelle from the Leeds University Wine Society helping with tastings and events.
+Joëlle and Robb in Idle, West Yorkshire, and Tim in London.

-Terroir is the word used when the union of people and place over generations has created magic that can only happen in a particular place.
+Terroir is the word for when the union of people and land over generations has created magic that can only happen in a particular place.

+In the Alps we have an unique, difficult, exhilarating and incredibly pure terroir.
 Here, you can't ignore the landscape.
-Our weather starts and stops at the Alps, our soil was made by glaciers, our culture developed along the trade routes through and around the Alps.
+Our weather starts and stops at the Alps, our soil was made by glaciers, our culture developed along the trade routes through the Alps.

-There is care, passion and work in these bottles that is considered absurd by modern standards of efficiency and profitability, so many different wines produced with so much work for such small quantities!
+There is care, passion and work in these bottles that is considered absurd by modern standards of profitability.
+But when you open a bottle, you'll be glad stubborn heroic winemakers didn't listen.